 The Catalinas may be famous for their rays, but these rocky islands and their waters protect plenty of other wildlife, too.
 Nature lovers, this is definitely your cup of tea.
 In fact, it’s your paradise.
-Because, as spectacular as is the rest of Costa Rica, the Catalina Islands are one of the most beautiful, bio-diverse and spectacular sites in the country.
-And, because the islands are so far offshore and so isolated from mainland Costa Rica, you’re likely to encounter many marine animals you won’t see anywhere else.
-Schools of tropical fish.
+You might see schools of tropical fish.
 Whales, dolphins, and sharks.
-And, almost every time you look up, the graceful silhouettes of 20-foot rays, skimming the surface above.
-Dive beneath the sparkling surface of the Pacific, and come face-to-face with bright-striped Cortez angelfish, tiger sharks, green moray eels, spinner dolphins, sea fans, pilot whales, barracudas, lemon-colored barberfish, white-tipped reef sharks, spiny scorpionfish, humpback whales, Moorish idols (aka crowned scythes), killer whales, starfish, whale sharks, octopuses, and several species of sea turtles, including leatherbacks, green sea turtles, and hawksbills.
+Possibly, the graceful silhouettes of 20-foot rays, skimming the surface above.
+Dive beneath the sparkling surface of the Pacific, and come face-to-face with bright-striped Cortez angelfish, green moray eels, spinner dolphins, sea fans, pilot whales, barracudas, lemon-colored barberfish, white-tipped reef sharks, spiny scorpionfish, Moorish idols (aka crowned scythes), starfish, octopuses, and several species of sea turtles.